top of page

 The Magdala Story

-I had read The Soul of the Apostolate and understood that fruitful ministry only comes from abiding in the Lord.
+I’d read The Soul of the Apostolate and understood that fruitful ministry only comes from abiding in the Lord.
 (After all, the soul that He is most concerned about saving is always your own).
 And I knew I needed others to pray for me, too.
 When people were praying, I sure felt it every time.

-Maybe I couldn't give a weekly holy hour, but I could give the diaper changes, the meal-making and the loads of laundry.
-I could offer up the middle-of-the-night waking and the sick kids and the potty training.
-I could dedicate my loneliness, my exhaustion, and my interrupted prayer time.
-It turns out I had a lot to give!
+Still, I couldn't stop thinking about it.
+Maybe there was a way for me to do something similar without leaving my house.
+I couldn’t give the weekly holy hour, but I could give the diaper changes, meal-making, and laundry.
+I could offer up the middle of-the-night waking, sick kids, and potty training.
+I could dedicate my loneliness, exhaustion, and interrupted prayer time.
+I had more to give than I thought!

-If you've stumbled across this site and find yourself in a hidden season of your own, consider planting a prayer grove for a priest, deacon, or ministry leader in your own parish.
-Come and be part of an underground root system, abiding in the Lord and supporting the Church in her love for souls.
+If you've stumbled across this site and find yourself in a hidden season of your own, consider planting a Magdala Grove for a priest, deacon, or lay ministry leader in your own parish.
+Come and be part of this spiritual root system, abiding in the Lord and supporting the Church in her love for souls.
 The sacrifices of this season are not an obstacle to our prayer...they are our prayer.
 Let's offer them up together!
+I'd love for you to join us.

 Jacqueline